NataliaLamberova/NataliaLamberova.github.io/_pages/about.md

 </p>

 <p style="margin-left: 40px">
 <a href="https://doi.org/10.1016/j.ejpoleco.2019.08.003">Dagaev, Dmitry, Natalia Lamberova, and Anton Sobolev.
 2019.
-Stability of Revolutionary Governments in The Face of Mass Protest. <i>European Journal of Political Economy</i>.
+Stability of Revolutionary Governments in the Face of Mass Protest. <i>European Journal of Political Economy</i>.
 60: 2-20.</a>
 </p>

 <p style="margin-left: 40px">
 <a href="https://doi.org/10.1111/ecot.12167">Lamberova, Natalia, and Konstantin Sonin.
 2018.
-Economic transition and the rise of alternative institutions: Political connections in Putin’s Russia. <i>Economics of Transition</i>.
+Economic Transition and the Rise of Alternative Institutions: Political Connections in Putin’s Russia. <i>Economics of Transition</i>.
 26(4): 615-648.</a>
 </p>